 It’s weird how so many theatre companies – particularly indies – will wind up putting on the same kind of show at the same time.
 It’s not just something like seven local companies all doing Cat on a Hot Tin Roof at the same time, or the way several companies are currently producing (or in the process of producing) In the Heights.
 It also extends to several companies who all wind up doing similarly themed shows at the same time.
 I bring this up because I’ve spent the past two weeks watching a lot of shows about rich White people being rich White people.

-Seriously: I saw the well-acted Sense and Sensibility at the Town Hall in Lafayette; I saw the horrible In Braunau by the SF Playhouse; I saw the well-acted (and danced) world premiere of Barry Eitel’s Champagne by 6NewPlays; and now I’ve seen the world premiere of Two Mile Hollow by Ferocious Lotus.
+Seriously: I saw the well-acted Sense and Sensibility at the Town Hall in Lafayette; I saw the horrible In Braunau by the SF Playhouse; I saw the at-the-very-least-well-acted (and -danced) world premiere of Barry Eitel’s Champagne by 6NewPlays; and now I’ve seen the world premiere of Two Mile Hollow by Ferocious Lotus.
 (The play is also simultaneously premiering at the First Floor Theater in Chicago, Artists at Play in Los Angeles, and the Mixed Blood Theatre/Theatre Mu in Minneapolis.)

 What separates Two Mile Hollow from those other shows is that the “rich White people” angle is a joke.
 Although Hamilton famously used an entirely Black and Latinx cast in traditionally White roles to show the absence of PoC in the story of American history, it noticeably side-stepped the fact that many of its characters were slave-owners (or so I’m told – I’ve neither seen nor heard Hamilton).
-Two Mile Hollow takes a similar approach to the overwrought Tennessee Williams drama, casting an all-Asian in roles that are not only traditionally White, but their Whiteness is pointed out on a regular basis.
+Two Mile Hollow takes a similar approach to the overwrought Tennessee Williams drama, casting an all-Asian cast in roles that are not only traditionally White, but their Whiteness is pointed out on a regular basis.
 It takes the Charles Busch approach of playing its subject matter as melodramatic.

 Three-quarters of this play are brilliant scenery-chewing.
 It’s the one-quarter that takes itself seriously that prevents the show from being perfect.